Dr. Sara O’Byrne, Senior Clinical Psychologist / Clinical Director

 Laura obtained a general science degree from NUI Galway before completing a BSc in Occupational therapy from Brunel University in London.
 She has over 10 years experience in the field of paediatrics working in both the public and private sector.

 Laura is a qualified OT student practice educator and has experience as a guest lecturer in the Certificate in Special Educational Needs (SEN) for Special Needs Assistants (SNAs) through St Angela's college.
-Outside of work Laura enjoys spending time with her husband and three young daughters.
+Outside of work Laura enjoys spending time with her husband and four young children.
 Laura is also an avid GAA fan.